buptanswer/buptanswer/README.md

 ## About Me

-Hello, I'm [yu li], a student from [, currently studying at [The Beijing University of Posts and Telecommunications] with a major in [Communication Engineering].
+Hello, I'm [李宇], a student from [, currently studying at [The Beijing University of Posts and Telecommunications] with a major in [Communication Engineering].
 I have a keen interest in [Programming, electronic design, geek production] and enjoy [Anime, movies, soul games].
 I am currently working on improving my skills in [Programming, analog electronic circuits, digital electronic circuits].

 ## Education